czarkoff/miscutils/README.md

 * `bdecode` reads benc-encoded input and outputs converted into JSON.
 If no arguments provided on the command line, or special argument ‘-’ is provided, `bdecode` reads input from standard input.
+* `bitmask` converts bit masks to binary representations.
+If no arguments provided on the command line, `bitmask` reads bit masks from standard input.
 * `jcuken` changes input so as if instead of “ru” keyboard layout it was typed with “us” keyboard layout.
 By default, `jcuken` reads standard input.
 * `rangecomp` detect and compress ranges of numbers.
 If no arguments provided